A Tenant's Guide: How Much Rent Can I Afford?

 Calculating your rent budget can sometimes feel like a daunting task, but it can pay dividends in the long run.
-A rental budget provides a guideline so you can pay your rent while still having enough money for other important expenses like utilities, food, and savings, and still have money left over for fun stuff, like going out with friends and family, without experiencing financial strain.
+A rental budget provides a solid guideline so you can pay your rent while still having enough money for other important expenses like utilities, food, and savings, and still have money left over for fun stuff, like going out with friends and family, without experiencing financial strain.

 Want to set yourself up for future financial success?
 Read on for advice and to use Azibo's own rent budget calculator, and you'll come out feeling better than when you came in -- we promise.

 You've found a place that's calling your name.
 You're ready to sign a lease agreement tomorrow, but first, you have to figure out if you can afford the rent.
 While the monthly rent might be less than your monthly income, this doesn't necessarily mean that the apartment's within your budget.
-To determine whether signing on your dream rental is a responsible financial decision, you'll need to take a few factors into consideration, including your income, your financial obligations, and your cost of living.
+To determine whether signing on your dream rental is a responsible financial decision, you'll need to take a few factors into consideration, including your annual income amount, your financial obligations, and your cost of living.

 Review your monthly finances, including net income, utilities, groceries, minimum debt payments, and transportation costs.
 Additionally, consider your long-term savings objectives.
-If you're a first-time renter, remember to account for setup expenses that may have slipped your mind, such as a security deposit, as well as any equipment you might need, like a router, or furniture you might have to purchase, like a couch or mattress.
+If you're a first-time renter, remember to account for setup expenses that may have slipped your mind, such as a security deposit, as well necessary expenses such as any equipment you might need, like a router, or furniture you might have to purchase, like a couch or mattress.

 Considering the broad scope of your expenses from month to month will help you figure out how much money you can comfortably allocate towards rent, still have enough left over for everything else, and keep your finances healthy.